daniilsunyaev/shaders/README.md

 `SDL2_LIBRARY` and `SDL2_INCLUDE_DIR`, while others use `SDL2_LIBRARIES` and `SDL2_INCLUDE_DIR`.
 Take a look into `Modules/FindSDL2.cmake`(and other used scripts) in your cmake folder to get proper constant name, and use those in the [base project](https://github.com/daniilsunyaev/shaders/blob/master/src/base/CMakeLists.txt#L11-L15).

+# Controls

+- use `w,a,s,d` for navigation;
+- click anywhere in the window to toggle mouse look;
+- use mouse scroll wheel to zoom in / zoome out.